ecrc/girih/README.md

 Girih
 ============

 This is a pre-alpha release.
-Please contact me for any issue and question at tareq.m.malas (at) gmail.com
+Contact me if you have issues or questions at tareq.m.malas at gmail.com

 (Inspired from http://en.wikipedia.org/wiki/Girih)